mcer12/GxEPD_HINKE029A10_plugin/README.md

-# GxEPD HINK-E029A10 plugin
+# GxEPD HINK-E029A10 arduino plugin
-This small library adds support for **2.9" HINK-E029A10-A1** display to GxEPD library.
-It doesn't support partial update atm, other than that it should work.
+This small Arduino library adds support for **2.9" HINK-E029A10-A1** display to GxEPD library.
+It is a 3-color display with SSD1675A driver.

+This plugin doesn't support partial update atm, other than that it should work.
 PRs are welcome.

 https://github.com/ZinggJM/GxEPD